MicrosoftDocs/dynamics365-guidance/guidance/resources/analytics-get-started.md

 ---
 title: Get started with analytics for call centers
-description: Explore how to start using analytics with Dynamics 365 Digital Contact Center Platform by creating a company-wide reporting plan and doing a fit-gap analysis.
+description: Explore how to start using analytics with Dynamics 365 by creating a company-wide reporting plan and doing a fit-gap analysis. ms.date: 07/08/2024 ms.topic: conceptual
-titleSuffix: DCCP #testing
-ms.date: 09/05/2023
-ms.topic: conceptual
 author: edupont04
 ms.author: ashrafomar